 Thanks to the access infrastructure developed by NCC, it is now possible to take in nature without disturbing species or natural environments.
 The marked trail effectively limits the trampling of fragile environments and reduces the spread of harmful secondary trails.

 Pointe Verte provides habitat for many woodland birds, such as warbler and thrush.
 Moose, red fox, white-tailed deer and porcupine can also be found here.

 Pointe Verte, Gaspésie, QC (Photo by Mike Dembeck)

-Since 2005, NCC has protected 53 hectares (132 acres) at pointe Saint-Pierre, including Pointe Verte, which comprises an old-growth forest and more than 1.5 kilometres of shoreline.
+Since 2005, NCC and our partners have protected 53 hectares (132 acres) of exceptional natural environments at pointe Saint-Pierre, including Pointe Verte, including more than 2.5 kilometres of coastline.

-The protection of pointe Saint-Pierre and the development of the Pointe Verte Trail were made possible thanks to the support of the Government of Canada’s Natural Areas Conservation Program, the Fondation Hydro-Québec pour l’environnement, the U.S. Fish and Wildlife Service (through its North American Wetlands Conservation Act), the Ensemble pour la nature project of the Ministère du Développement durable, de l’Environnement et de la Lutte contre les changements climatiques du Québec, the Fondation de la faune du Québec, TD Forests program and Wildlife Habitat Canada.
+The protection of pointe Saint-Pierre and the development of the Pointe Verte Trail were made possible thanks to the support of the Government of Canada’s Natural Areas Conservation Program, the Fondation Hydro-Québec pour l’environnement, U.S. Fish and Wildlife Service, through its North American Wetlands Conservation Act, the Ensemble pour la nature project of the Ministère du Développement durable, de l’Environnement et de la Lutte contre les changements climatiques du Québec, the Fondation de la faune du Québec, TD Forests program and Wildlife Habitat Canada.